Aliases for EIF4EBP2 Gene

 GeneCards Summary for EIF4EBP2 Gene

 EIF4EBP2 (Eukaryotic Translation Initiation Factor 4E Binding Protein 2) is a Protein Coding gene.
 Among its related pathways are TGF-Beta Pathway and Translational Control.
-GO annotations related to this gene include eukaryotic initiation factor 4E binding.
+GO annotations related to this gene include translation repressor activity and eukaryotic initiation factor 4E binding.
 An important paralog of this gene is EIF4EBP1.

 UniProtKB/Swiss-Prot for EIF4EBP2 Gene